 Mathematics is not required for this course.

-You should note that all entrants to this course will be required to undergo vetting by the Garda Síochána.
+Please should note that all entrants to this course will be required to undergo vetting by the Garda Síochána.
 If you have a criminal conviction in Ireland or elsewhere, this may adversely impact on your ability to undertake a professional placement or to secure employment in the field of Performing Arts.

-There is a steady demand for qualified practitioners in the theatre and film industries.
+There is a high demand for qualified practitioners in the theatre and film industries.
 Graduates will be qualified to work either as a designer for theatre, film and TV, or alternatively in a range of areas across the performing arts and creative industries in Ireland and abroad.

 Each year a graduate in Theatre Design will receive a bursary from the Institute to take up a six month residency at the Abbey Theatre, called the Yeats Design Residency.